 The red line and the black line

-Look at where the C1 is so far forward of the normal curve.
+Look at where the C1 is so far forward from the normal curve.
 This is cervical curve collapse.
-Eventually the C1 is going to hit all the structures in the front of the neck including the vagus nerve, the glossopharyngeal nerve, and the spinal accessory nerve.
+Eventually, the C1 is going to hit all the structures in the front of the neck including the vagus nerve, the glossopharyngeal nerve, and the spinal accessory nerve.

 A brief explanation of the cervical spine alignment goals

-Restoring a normal cervical curve is paramount to the treatment of a patient diagnoses and suspected of having cervical instability.
+Restoring a normal cervical curve is paramount to the treatment of a patient diagnosed and suspected of having cervical instability.
 Below are images of the types of cervical spinal curvatures we routinely encounter in our patients.
 How did these necks get this way?
-They could be the result of impact injury whether in sports, whiplash or work related problems.
+They could be the result of impact injury whether in sports, whiplash, or work-related problems.
 What these necks routinely have in common is cervical spine ligament weakness and damage, commonly referred to as cervical ligament laxity as a possible leading factor in curvature problems of the neck.

 Cervical spine ligaments, are they the answer to neck curvature problems?